 A focused life is a not a stress-free life, but it is a life where we no longer have to force change to happen on our own.
 You see, a yoke is a wooden crosspiece that is fastened over the necks of two animals (usually oxen) and attached to a plow or cart.
 If the animals fight against the direction they’re being led, or against one another, they end up making more work for themselves.
 It’s only when the animals surrender control and understand their purpose that the plowing becomes easier.
 That doesn’t mean the “plowing” won’t take a little effort, but it becomes much less taxing.
 Understanding your purpose and surrendering control of your life to Christ will allow Jesus to make you a more effective tool in whatever circumstances you find yourself in.

 Our God is a caring Father, not a slave master who will whip you back into alignment.
 He is gentle and loving, and will coach us in the ways He knows are best for each of us individually.
-He knows our needs and our desires.
-He will never lead us astray.
+He knows our needs and our desires and He will never lead us astray.

 Make God your purpose in life, and He will guide you into your destiny.